 Sometimes vintage buyers are happy to purchase as-is items for less.
 Here are some Vintage Selling Tips to expand your ideas.

 All of us as human beings have a very bad habit; we assume.
 We assume that others want the same thing we do, or wouldn’t want the same things we wouldn’t.
 As sellers, we assume that a customer would only want this item if this, or if that…

-We had picked up a great, vintage, 30’s style, metal daybed.
-We cleaned up the pretty, oxidized metal and gave it a coat of poly to bring out the aged patina.
+We had picked up a great, vintage, 30’s style, metal daybed in a curbside pile.
+I cleaned up the oxidized metal and gave it a coat of poly to bring out the aged patina.
 The only problem was the adorable red and black plaid mattress had a big tear in one end.
-No one would want that, and it might de-value the daybed, so…we stood it up in the bathroom of the store, until we could figure out what to do with it.
+No one would want that, and it might de-value the daybed…or so we thought.
+It ended up standing in the corner of our store’s bathroom until we could figure out what to do with it.

 We assumed…that someone would want to use the mattress on the daybed, and would be disappointed seeing the big tear.
 Which some people may have been…

 The cute daybed was out the door quickly, while the mattress leaned in the bathroom, fast forgotten on a busy day.

 Until a customer came out of the bathroom and asked, “Is that adorable, plaid mattress in the bathroom for sale?”

 She was a photographer doing a vintage camping photo shoot, and the tear would never show if she styled the scene right.
 Sold!
 To the lady who luckily visited the bathroom!